renanleitev/dopy/README.md

 ## Installation/Configuration

-1. Download the zip file ("Pydo.zip"), extract and execute the "Pydo.exe" app located in Pydo/dist.
+1. Download the rar file ("Pydo.rar") on [Releases](https://github.com/renanleitev/pydo/releases), extract and execute the "Pydo.exe" app located in Pydo/dist.
 2. Optional: If you have Python installed, just run the "Pydo.py" script located in the main folder.
 3. Follow the instructions on the screen, it will ask about what you want to open (files, folders, documents, musics, videos, programs...).
 4. After the setup, close the app and reopen to start the automatization.